 What is it to study Zen?
 There are probably as many answers to that question as there are teachers and practitioners.
 Each temple has its own style, its own approach to practice.
 Speaking for myself, I consider students truly to be studying the Way when they place Zen practice at the center of their lives, when they are engaged in what our founding Japanese teacher Dogen Zenji called “wholehearted practice” of the Way.

-The word “Zen” is derived from the Sanskrit “dhyana” meaning “meditation”.
-“Daily meditation is essential in Zen.
+The word “Zen” is derived from the Sanskrit “dhyana” meaning “meditation.”
+Daily meditation is essential in Zen.
 I recommend that students meditate a minimum of 30 minutes per day and that they meditate with their fellow practitioners at the Zendo at least once a week.
 Longer periods of sitting, at retreats, are vital to deepening and intensifying one’s practice.
 I recommend that students attend six zazenkais (all-day retreats) and one full sesshin

 Working with a teacher is second only to meditation as a vital component of Zen practice.
-I recommend that students come to see me or one of the other Village Zendo teachers in private interview once a week.
+I recommend that students see a Village Zendo teacher in private interview frequently.
 Interview is the ideal place to raise the questions and issues that come up in the course of practice.
 It is also important that students practice “true expression” in the group.
-I recommend that students participate in at least two Practice and Inquiry Circles per year and that they attend, and speak frankly, in committee meetings and Sangha gatherings.
-A vital aspect of to communicate is to express oneself through the arts, through writing, or movement, or music, or the visual arts.
-I recommend that students take up the regular practice of expression by learning and deepening their ability to communicate through the arts.
+Engaging in study groups, book clubs, Practice and Inquiry Circle as well as the Path Class and other workshops are ways to enrich our opportunity for practice off the cushion and to deepen our connection with sangha.

-These are my recommendations for practice at the Village Zendo.
+These are my recommendations for formal student practice at the Village Zendo.
 All of us, students and teachers alike, will inevitably fall short.
 This is not a reason for discouragement.
 It is instead a challenge that we can meet each day with our sincere effort.
 One thousand, 10,000 mistakes!
-Let us practice the Way with joy, and with compassion for ourselves and others.